 Beyond A Level, a degree in Classics is very versatile leading to such varied careers as the law, politics, the Civil Service, academia, the world of business and journalism.
-You could even become a TV presenter/national treasure, like Mary Beard, or a pop star (witness Chris Martin of Coldplay fame)!
+You could even become a TV presenter/national treasure, like Mary Beard, or a pop star (witness Maisie Peters)!